dpukhkaiev/BRISE2/main_node/configuration_distribution/README.md

 * **`WSClient`** ([../WorkerServiceClient/WSClient_events.py](../WorkerServiceClient/WSClient_events.py)): plugs
   into the framework's main loop before new configuration selection to manage the synchronization.

-A batch is counted in completed measurements rather than in worker processes — the framework asks the distribution for a successor once per measured configuration — so `BatchSize` should not exceed the number of measurements that can be in flight at once.
+A batch is counted in completed measurements rather than in worker processes: the framework asks the distribution for a successor once per measured configuration.

 ---